Deitox/kestrel_engine/docs/arena_script_stability_plan.md

 ### 5. Migration Strategy

 - Keep legacy handle-taking APIs but route them through the safe validation path to eliminate panics; emit a one-time per-callsite warning when an invalid handle is passed.
 - Mark legacy spawn helpers as deprecated in docs and steer new content to `_safe` variants; feature-flag a mode that hard-errors on legacy unsafe calls in dev builds.
+Doc note: use `_safe` helpers + `handle_is_alive` for all new content; legacy helpers remain for compatibility only.
 - Update existing sample scripts to use `_safe` helpers and `handle_is_alive` guards to provide working references.

 ---